 I’m sure you’ve done a fair share of internet searches on what type of hair you have and what types of products you should use, based on your hair type.
 But did anyone ever tell you what products or ingredients to stay away from?
 I know it can be annoying to have to read through the ingredients list plastered on the back of the bottle in such teeny tiny print, but if you can just scan for these ingredients, you will save time and your hair will thank you.
 Scroll below to discover the hair ingredients to avoid for your hair type.

-Curly Hair: Alcohol + Mineral oil/ Petroleum
+Curly Hair: Alcohol & Mineral Oil/ Petroleum

 What differentiates your hair from being naturally curly or straight is the shape of your hair follicle.
 Typically, a curved follicle is what creates curly hair as opposed to round follicles, which are found in people who have straight hair.
 Curly hair types are prone to being very dry because it’s harder for natural oils to travel down the hair for hydration.
-So when looking for products for your curly hair, stay away from alcohol which will strip your hair from that extra moisture you need.
+So when looking for products for your curly hair, stay away from alcohol.
+It will strip your hair from that extra moisture you need.
 Another sneaky ingredient to stay away from is mineral oil or petroleum.
 These two can be deceiving because you think this will seal your hair with moisture, but it is quite the opposite.
 Mineral oil and petroleum will actually block any moisture from being absorbed into your hair.
 So don’t be fooled!

 People with fine hair have lower hair density which means they have a lower count of hairs on their heads per square inch.
 The average amount of hairs on a human head is 2,220 hairs per square inch and anyone with more than that is considered to have thicker hair.
 For fine-haired people, this means that your hair is more susceptible to getting oily faster because your scalp naturally produces oils to keep your skin and hair moisturized.
 Because there are fewer hairs on your head, there is more oil that is being distributed to each strand on your head.